FaxHack/PathSeeker/README.md

 - **NoJumpDelay**
   Removes delay between jumps.

+- **BetterStashFinder:** An upgraded stash finder with enhanced filtering options.

+- **AutoEnchanter:** Automates enchanting at anvils, saving time and effort.

+- **GrimEfly:** Vanilla efly uses a chestplate to ensure that elytra does not consume durability.

+- **Trident Dupe:** Facilitates trident duplication (note: patched on most servers).

+- **AutoFirework:** Automatically activates firework use for added flair.

 > [!TIP]
 > Use Base Finder with NewerNewChunks to drastically improve your chances of locating uncharted bases.